-BHF Intermediate Fellow and University Research Lecturer
+BHF Intermediate Fellow and Associate Professor

 I joined the Department in 2003 as a DPhil student of Prof Kieran Clarke.
 My doctoral research investigated the role of abnormal substrate metabolism in the development of cardiac hypertrophy.
-It focused on the relationship between fatty acid metabolism and cardiac function, demonstrating a strong interrelationship between these two factors, and identified key sarcolemmal changes in fat transport that regulate this process.
+My subsequent post-doctoral research focused on the role of mitochondrial metabolism in cardiac disease progression.

 In 2011 I was awarded a Diabetes UK RD Lawrence Fellowship, to study the role of hypoxia and metabolism in the type 2 diabetic heart.
 Heart disease is the leading cause of mortality in patients with type 2 diabetes, and patients have increased incidence of, and decreased recovery following myocardial infarction.

 In 2018 I was awarded a British Heart Foundation Intermediate Fellowship, to study why fat accumulation in the diabetic heart is such a bad thing.
 We are studying what fats can do to the function of the cardiomyocyte, and how they might be signalling to activate deleterious processes.